jiankang1991/Challenge_ZhongKeXingTu5_Sea_Ice/README.md

 We randomly split the provided images into the training and test sets with a ratio of 9: 1.
 For data augmentation, HorizoalFlip and RandomRotate90 are adopted and the images are normalized with the mean and standard deviation values of 127.5 and 31.875, respectively.

+For the binary segmentation task, commonly exploited losses in the literature are BCE, Dice, or their combinations.
+Compared to the pixel-based loss, i.e., BCE, Dice loss is more emphasized on learning precise region predictions.
+Most of the images in the training ground scene do not contain sea ice, causing the problem of gradients disappearing when dice are lost to the training network.
+We replace the last layer activated by the sigmoid function with the one activated by the softmax function and adopt the classwise Dice loss rather than the normal Dice loss for binary segmentation.

 ## Model

 The time during the finals is an important evaluation index.
-Unet architecture is adopted in the whole experiment.
-In order to reduce the number of parameters and speed up, the number of coding and decoding blocks is set to four.
+A segmentation network with a U-shape structure is proposed which can simultaneously speed up the inference and preserve the detailed spatial information of sea ices.
+Differently with other methods, the 5th encoding blocks of the pretrained networks are omitted here, with the consideration of the balance between the computational cost and segmentation performance.

+In order to improve the efficiency, we adopt the residual learning scheme including depthwise and pointwise convolutions.
+In addition, the concurrent spatial and channel squeeze and excitation (SCSE) block is integrated to refine the features both along the spatial and channel dimensions.

 We use [timm-efficientnet-lite3](https://arxiv.org/pdf/1905.11946v5.pdf) as our backbone feature extraction.
 Compared with the same series of timm-efficientnet-lite4, the speed is faster.
 Although the accuracy has decreased, the difference is not significant.

 ## Test